galiprandi/react-tools/README.md

     </a>
 </p>

 #### Welcome to `@galiprandi/react-tools`, a set of simple and intuitive utilities for developing React applications.
-This package includes key tools that can streamline your development process.
+This package includes key tools that can streamline your development process, all while being dependency-free.

 ### Playground